 Not Keerthy Suresh Or Nithya Menen But This Actress Was Offered Mahanati First?

-Mahanati, the Telugu movie that released in theatres in 2018 is always considered as a milestone movie in the acting career of Keerthy Suresh so far.
-The actress, who essayed the role of legendary actress Savitri to perfection won everyone's hearts.
-Critics and audiences were equivocal regarding the intensity of her performance in the film.
+Mahanati that released in 2018 is considered to be a milestone movie in the acting career of Keerthy Suresh.
+The actress, who essayed the role of the legendary actress Savitri to perfection, won everyone's hearts with her endearing top-notch act.
+Critics and audiences were equivocal regarding the intensity of her performance.

 Regarding Nithya Menen

-Earlier, rumours were rife that Mahanati was first offered to none other than actress Nithya Menen.
-According to some of the reports, Nithya Menen herself confirmed the same and revealed the reasons why couldn't take up the project.
+Earlier, rumours were rife that Mahanati was first offered to Nithya Menen.
+According to some reports, the actress herself confirmed the same and revealed the reasons as to why she couldn't take up the project.

 The New Revelation

-Now, another interesting revelation by a very popular actress has come up as a surprise to the audiences.
-According to the reports, actress Amala Paul has confirmed that Mahanati was first offered to her.
+Now, another interesting revelation by a very popular actress has come as a surprise to the audiences.
+According to reports, actress Amala Paul has confirmed that Mahanati was first offered to her.

 During The Promotions

-Amala Paul is gearing up for the release of her upcoming movie Aame, which is a bilingual movie.
-It was during one of the promotion programmes of the movie that the actress revealed this interesting information.
+Amala Paul is gearing up for the release of her upcoming bilingual, Aame (Aadai in Tamil).
+It was during an event for the movie's promotion, that the actress revealed this interesting information.

 The Reason

-The actress would have missed out role of a lifetime as such was the intensity that the character had.
-However, Amala Paul is sure to impress the audiences through her upcoming list of films, each on of which looks very promising.
+The actress would have missed out on the role of a lifetime, as such was the intensity that the character had.
+However, Amala Paul is sure to impress the audiences through her upcoming list of films, each one of which looks very promising.